cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 <HighlightBox type="tip">

-Building a transaction in this way is recommended. `SigningStargateClient` offers you convenient methods such as `sendTokens` for simple use cases only.
+Building a transaction in this way is recommended. `SigningStargateClient` offers you convenience methods such as `sendTokens` for simple use cases only.

 </HighlightBox>